heiglandreas/authLdap/readme.txt

 Go to http://andreas.heigl.org/cat/dev/wp/authldap

+= Where can I report issues with the plugin? =

+Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 1.2.1 =
+* Fixed an issue with group-ids
-= 1.1.0 =
+* Moved the code to GitHub (https://github.com/heiglandreas/authLdap) = 1.1.0 =
 * Changed the login-process.
 Now users that are not allowed to login due to missing group-memberships are not created within your blog as was the standard